ahmettortumlu/ruby_on_rails_blog/README.md

 * You can create post, edit and delete posts.
 * Also there are navigation links at the top of the page.
 Naviggate simply
-* I have home page and you can wee all posts at the home page.
+* I have home page and you can see all posts at the home page.